 If you ever purchased a Windows 11/10 PC from most popular brands like Dell, Lenovo, HP, Samsung, etc, chances are you might have noticed the manufacturer’s name and logo in the system section.

-This OEM information includes information about a computer’s make and model, a custom logo and support information that hides under the ‘System’ section of the Windows Control panel.
+This OEM information includes information about a computer’s make and model, a custom logo, and support information that hides under the ‘System’ section of the Windows Control panel.
 The information is provided with the sole purpose of assisting users.
 You will not find it if you have a custom-built computer or have installed a clean copy of Windows.

-Add or Change OEM Information in Windows
+Add or Change OEM Information using Registry in Windows 11/10

 Open ‘Registry Editor’ and navigate to the following key –

-If your PC is an OEM product it will bear manufacturer name and support information.
+If your PC is an OEM product it will bear the manufacturer name and support information.
 A number of strings will be seen listed with the following Value Names:

-Users having a clean install of Windows, will see no values corresponding to these strings.
+Users having a clean install of Windows will see no values corresponding to these strings.